-This program provides you with 100 per cent coverage for eligible prescription drug products as defined in Health Canada’s Non-Insured Health Benefit (NIHB) Drug Benefit List when the drug is prescribed by a recognized health care professional and dispensed by a licensed pharmacist.
+This program provides you with 100 percent coverage for eligible prescription drug products as defined in Indigenous Services Canada’s Non-Insured Health Benefit (NIHB) Drug Benefit List when the drug is prescribed by a recognized health care professional and dispensed by a licensed pharmacist.

-If a drug that has been prescribed for you is not on Health Canada’s NIHB Drug Benefit List, your health care professional or pharmacist may submit a request to Alberta Blue Cross on your behalf for prior authorization.
+If a drug that has been prescribed for you is not on Indigenous Services Canada’s NIHB Drug Benefit List, your health care professional or pharmacist may submit a request to Alberta Blue Cross on your behalf for prior authorization.

-You are eligible for 100 per cent coverage of the cost of eligible dental services, as defined by Health Canada’s NIHB Schedule of Dental Benefits and subject to plan limitations and exclusions.
+You are eligible for 100 per cent coverage of the cost of eligible dental services, as defined by Indigenous Services Canada’s NIHB Schedule of Dental Benefits and subject to plan limitations and exclusions.

-Your dental office should have a copy of Health Canada’s NIHB Schedule of Dental Benefits so they are able to confirm your coverage at the time of your appointment.
+Your dental office should have a copy of Indigenous Services Canada’s NIHB Schedule of Dental Benefits so they are able to confirm your coverage at the time of your appointment.
 Some dental services may require a prior approval.

 Services not covered include: